lsst/rubin_sim/doc/rs_maf/index.rst

 median, RMS, minimum or maximum values).
 In this case, you would only have to write a small piece of code (a *metric*) that makes the actual evaluation, assuming you have the relevant observations for a single piece of sky.
+A simple list of all :doc:`available metrics <metricList>` is available.

 A concrete example of this can be found in the KNeMetric - which is illustrated in depth in a notebook in the github repo at `lsst/rubin_sim_notebooks